nickcharles/Spool/README.md

-### String++
+### StringPP

-String++ is a lightweight and modular string manipulation library for C++.
+StringPP is a lightweight and modular string manipulation library for C++.
 It seeks to replicate the greater string functionality provided by languages such as Java and Python.
 Stop wasting time rewriting the same old string functions for every new project.

 Lightweight